konmik/Phlux/README.md

 6. Despite MVP/C libraries reduce the pain of Android lifecycles, there are still some lifecycles and there is still some pain.
-Phlux allows to completely forget about Android lifecycles!
+Phlux allows to forget about Android lifecycles even more!

 7. Get ready for [Hot Code Swapping](https://www.youtube.com/watch?v=YYin_N6xXxQ&feature=youtu.be&t=37m32s)!